hkniberg/ainutshell/1-main/090-emergent-capabilities.md

 ![](../.gitbook/assets/090-large-model.png)

 They could role-play, write poetry, write high quality code, discuss company strategy, provide legal and medical advice, coach, teach.
-Creative and intellectual things that only humans could do previously.
+Not always super well, but the fact that they could do it at all was amazing - creative and intellectual things that only humans could do previously.
+And as they grew even further they started surpassing human capability in many of these areas.

 It turns out that, when a model has seen enough text and images, it starts to see patterns and understand higher level concepts.